The Master of Arts degree in Education is offered in two options:

 How do I apply for a UW Curriculum and Instruction Graduate Program?

-The graduate application and other information can found at this link: http://ed.uwyo.edu/ci/
+The graduate application and other information can be found at this link: http://www.uwyo.edu/ci/.

 What if I have Additional Questions?

-If you have additional questions, please contact Allen Trent, UW Department of Curriculum and Instruction (email@example.com; 307-766-2367).
+If you have additional questions, please contact the UW Department of Curriculum and Instruction (firstname.lastname@example.org; 307-766-6371).

-Committee members will evaluate the following areas and will determine if the student/NBC candidate accomplished each of these aims/activities at a level sufficient to warrant the substitution of the portfolio for the Plan B requirement.
-S/U will be give for each area, and an overall evaluation of “S” must be achieved for portfolio to serve in lieu of the Plan B paper
+Committee members will evaluate the following areas and will determine if the student/NBC candidate accomplished each of these aims/activities at a level sufficient to warrant the substitution of the NBC portfolio and presentation for the Plan B requirement.
+S/U (Satisfactory/Unsatisfactory) will be assigned for each area, and an overall evaluation of “S” must be achieved for portfolio to serve in lieu of the Plan B paper.

-______ Overall evaluation of the portfolio as a suitable substitute for Plan B paper/project
+______ Overall evaluation of the portfolio and presentation as suitable substitutes for Plan B

 Visit our Course Schedule page to view projected MA core and emphasis course offerings